 You probably already know that Unity is no longer the default desktop environment for Ubuntu anymore.
 A customized GNOME version was introduced in Ubuntu 17.10.

-Ubuntu 18.04 will keep the same trend and will feature the latest GNOME (i.e., version 3.28) at the time of the release.
+Ubuntu 18.04 keeps the same trend and will feature the latest GNOME (i.e., version 3.28) at the time of its release.